Weiss

 Analog outputs on XLR and RCA connectors.

-USB type A connector for various applications.
+USB Type A connector for various applications.

 Mains connector with fuses.